Why Your Gums Still Bleed Even After Normal Dental Cleanings

 Factors that may make a patient a good candidate for laser gum treatment include their age, overall health, and the severity of their gum disease.
 Patients who are in good overall health and have good oral hygiene habits are more likely to have successful outcomes with laser gum treatment.
 Additionally, patients who have early-stage gum disease may be better candidates for laser gum treatment than those with advanced gum disease.

 If you are interested in laser gum treatment, it is important to consult with a periodontist who has experience with this procedure.
-At Pinnacle Center – Dental Implants & Periodontics, our team of dental professionals is dedicated to providing personalized care to each of our patients.
+At Pinnacle Center Dental Implants and Periodontics, our team of dental professionals is dedicated to providing personalized care to each of our patients.
 We will work with you to determine if laser gum treatment is the right option for your individual needs and help you achieve optimal oral health.

 What to Expect During and After Laser Gum Treatment